gsbDBI/ds-wgan/docs/source/intro.rst

 Introduction
 ============================

+wgan is a python module built on top of `PyTorch <https://pytorch.org>`_ for using Wasserstein Generative Adversarial Network with Gradient Penalty
+(`WGAN-GP <http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf>`_) to simulate data with a known ground truth from real datasets, in order to test the properties  of different estimators, as described in `Athey et al. [2019] <https://arxiv.org/abs/1909.02210>`_.
-``wgan`` is a python module built on PyTorch for using WGANs (Wasserstein Generative Adversarial Networks) as introduced in `Athey et al. [2019] <https://arxiv.org/abs/1909.02210>`_.
-The module allows to simulate from joint and conditional distributions of economic datasets.
-The following documentation will explain how to set up the data, train the models, generate the artificial data and evaluate the models.
+The module contains functionality to simulate from either joint or conditional distributions.
+This documentation will explain how to set up the data, train the models, generate the artificial data and evaluate the models.

 `Generative Adversarial Networks <http://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf>`_ (GANs) consist of two parts, the generator and a discriminator.
-The generator generates new observations based on the distribution of a training data set and  aims to maximize the probability of the discriminator making a mistake.
-The discriminator classifies observations as coming from the training data rather than the generator.
-Therefore, GANs can be seen as a two-player minmax game.
+The generator generates new observations that look similar to training data by maximizing the probability that the discriminator makes a mistake; the discriminator minimizes the probability of misclassifying generated data as real data.
-WGANs are GANs minimizing the Wasserstein distance.
-In the ``wgan`` module both the generator and the discriminator are neural networks.
+In the wgan module both the generator and the discriminator are neural networks.

-The workflow for the fitting of a distribution is the following:
+The workflow for fitting a distribution and generating data from it using the module is as follows:

 #. :ref:`section_data`

-    +   Load and prepare data
+    +   Load data into memory
-    +   Initialize a :ref:`data_wrapper` object, which takes care of handling the data
+    +   Initialize a :ref:`data_wrapper` object and specify the data type for each variable
-    +   Initialize :ref:`specifications` object given the :ref:`data_wrapper`, which summarizes hyperparameters, etc.
+    +   Initialize :ref:`specifications` object given the :ref:`data_wrapper`, which specifies hyperparameters for training
     +   Initialize :ref:`generator` (generator) & :ref:`critic` (discriminator) given the :ref:`specifications`
-    +   Preprocess the data with the :ref:`data_wrapper` object
+    +   Normalize the data with the :ref:`data_wrapper` object

 #. :ref:`section_train`: